kevinchatham/setup.sh/readme.md

 ### Instructions

-From Ubuntu, just clone and run `setup.sh`
+From Ubuntu, just clone and run `setup.sh`.
+Then connect to the instance using the [VS Code WSL Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).

 ```bash
 cd ~